 work-pieces which vibrate while being processed by powered machinery, such as pedestal grinders.

 This leaflet explains what you, as an employer, may need to do to protect your employees from the risk of hand-arm vibration.
 It will also be useful to employees and their representatives.
-The leaflet will help you identify when exposure to hand arm vibration may cause harm.
-It introduces practical steps for controlling the risks and will help you understand what you need to do to comply with the Control of Vibration at Work Regulations 2005 (the Vibration Regulations).

 This booklet is aimed at all levels of management, safety officers, safety representatives and others within the foundry industry who may require guidance on how to reduce the risks of hand-arm vibration syndrome (HAVS).